nuxt/website-v2/content/en/deployments/azure-portal.md

 ## Running the webserver

-For Azure Portal you will need a `web.config` file.
+For Azure App Service (Windows) deployment you will need a `web.config` file.
 If not supplied, it will create one itself.
 This one **won't work for Nuxt** though.
-Add a web.config file to your repository.
+Add a `web.config` file to your repository.
 For the latest version of `Nuxt` the server file is located at `server/index.js`.
-In the web.config you don't specify the exact path `server/index.js` but just `server`.
+In the `web.config` you don't specify the exact path `server/index.js` but just `server`.
 See the example web.config below.
 If you don't do this the logs will tell you that Vue cannot find any routes.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>